 - -passin arg

 the key password source.
-For more information about the format of arg see "Pass Phrase Options" in openssl(1).
+For more information about the format of arg see openssl-passphrase-options(1).

-Prints out the objects in text form, similarly to the -text output from openssl x509, openssl pkey, etc.
+Prints out the objects in text form, similarly to the -text output from openssl-x509(1), openssl-pkey(1), etc.

 Fetch objects recursively when possible.

 Only select the certificates, keys or CRLs from the given URI.
 However, if this URI would return a set of names (URIs), those are always returned.

 Note that all options must be given before the uri argument.
 Otherwise they are ignored.

 Search for an object having the subject name arg.

 The arg must be formatted as